COVID-19 positive Indian dies of heart attack in Singapore

-A 53-year-old Indian national in Singapore, who tested positive for the coronavirus, died after suffering a cardiac arrest, the health ministry said.
-The man died on May 9 and his COVID-19 test report came on May 10, it said on Monday.
+A 31-year-old Indian worker, who tested positive for the coronavirus, died after suffering a cardiac arrest at his dormitory here, the health ministry said on Tuesday.
+The man died on May 10.
+His COVID-19 test report came on May 11 after his demise, it said.

-The cause of the man's death was ruptured myocardial infarction due to coronary thrombosis, it said.
-The ministry said COVID-19 fatalities in Singapore include only those cases where the attending doctor or pathologist attributes the primary or underlying cause of death to the viral infection.
+The man died due to coronary thrombosis, the ministry said.
+The death came a day after another Indian died under similar circumstances.
+On May 9, a 53-year-old Indian man died after suffering a cardiac arrest.
+His COVID-19 test report came on May 10 after his death, the ministry said on Monday.

-"This is consistent with international practice for classifying deaths.
-In 2018, 86 male foreign workers aged 25 to 59 passed away due to heart disease in Singapore," the Channel News Asia quoted the ministry as saying.
-Meanwhile, a 68-year-old Singaporean man died from complications due to COVID-19 infection on Monday.
-The man was diagnosed with COVID-19 infection on April 5 and had a history of hypertension and hyperlipidaemia, the ministry said.
+In a similar incident, a COVID-19 positive Thai national died of cerebral hemorrhage on May 10.
+His coronavirus test report came the next day.
+Meanwhile, Singapore reported 884 new coronavirus cases, including 877 foreign workers living in dormitories, on Tuesday, taking the total number of COVID-19 infections to 24,671.
+Twenty patients are in critical condition, the ministry said, adding that 3,851 have recovered so far.
+Of the total recoveries, 1,735 were migrant workers, it said.
+More than 32,000 migrant workers in dormitories have been tested for the viral infection.
+Addressing a media conference on Tuesday, Health Minister Gan Kim Yong said while the government hopes to ease more "circuit breaker" measures by June 1 if new cases of infection remain low, public should not be complacent.

 - READ MORE ON: